 After students have been admitted by IUPUI, they must also be admitted by the specific school in which they intend to pursue a degree.
 The School of Liberal Arts welcomes nontraditional students and students directly from high school if they wish to pursue a liberal arts degree and meet the school's requirements for admission.
-(See section on Direct Admission.)
+(See section on "Direct Admission.")
 Students can be admitted before they have selected a major if their general interests lie in the humanities or social sciences.

 Most liberal arts students, however, are transfer students coming from another college or university, another Indiana University campus, or another division of IUPUI.
-Procedures for transferring into the School of Liberal Arts, and special arrangements for assisting transfer students, are described below.
+Procedures for transferring into the School of Liberal Arts and special arrangements for transfer students are described on the following page.